 The nanday parakeet (formerly called black-hooded parakeet) is not a quiet bird, but it is a popular pet.
 They are affectionate toward their owners and talented talkers, capable of learning several words and short phrases.
 It's a medium-sized parrot that is also very intelligent and thrives on being taught fun tricks that are sure to entertain.
 Since it's considered an invasive species in some areas, check local laws to confirm this bird is legal to own.

-The nanday is an extremely smart bird that is outgoing.
-Their size, bright colors, and ability to learn tricks, as well as their social skills, make them a popular attraction for bird shows.
+The black-hooded parakeet is a brilliant, outgoing bird.
+Their size, bright colors, ability to learn tricks and talk, as well as their social skills, make them a popular attraction for bird shows.
 One of their best-known tricks is retrieving dollar bills from audience members then finding that same person to return the money to.

-Nanday conures are a very vocal bird.
-They will call out early in the morning and later in the afternoon, a natural instinct they use in the wild.
+Nandays call out early in the morning and later in the afternoon, an instinct they use in the wild.
 They can also be quite chatty when perching, especially if given a person or another bird to talk to.
 If you are interested in a similar bird that is not as talkative, check out the jenday conure.

-If they learn to talk, the nanday will have a rather raspy voice that does not have the clarity of larger parrots.
+If they learn to talk, the black-hooded parakeet will have a slightly raspy voice that does not have the clarity of larger parrots.
 Some of these birds can develop a vocabulary of about 20 words.

-Nanday conures are striking to look at and their dark, black faces are their most distinguishing feature.
+These birds are striking to look at.
+Their dark, black faces are their most distinguishing feature.
 Their bodies are mostly green with a grayish-blue patch on the chest.

 The bird's blue tail feathers with dark colors underneath many feathers and a touch of red on their legs make them even more beautiful in flight.
 They have bare white rings around their eyes, black beaks, and flesh-colored feet.